 JF-Cameron

-JF (John-Frederick) Cameron is a seasoned professional in Development, Fundraising, and Advocacy.
-He's CEO of Katimavik since 2019 bringing with him more than 25 years of experience in senior leadership within Canada's charitable sector.
+He has served as President and CEO of Katimavik since 2019, bringing more than 25 years of senior leadership experience within Canada’s charitable sector.

-John-Frederick began his career with the Multiple Sclerosis Society of Canada where he led his department through tremendous growth.
-He went on to hold a series of senior leadership positions in his field, including Head of Development for the former Institute for the Prevention of Child Abuse, National Director of Development & Government Affairs for the Ballet Jorgen Canada, Vice-President, Development & Communications with Youth Employment Services (YES), Senior Vice-President with The Healing Cycle Foundation for Palliative Care and National Director, Development & Communications with Canadian Crossroads Int’l to name a few.
+John-Frederick began his career with the Multiple Sclerosis Society of Canada, where he led his department through significant growth.
+He went on to hold a series of senior leadership roles, including Head of Development for the former Institute for the Prevention of Child Abuse; National Director of Development & Government Affairs for Ballet Jörgen Canada; Vice-President, Development & Communications at Youth Employment Services (YES); Senior Vice-President at The Healing Cycle Foundation for Palliative Care; and National Director, Development & Communications at Canadian Crossroads International.

-John-Frederick is a previous appointee to the Government of Canada’s Youth Advisory Board, which led the Federal Governments participation in the United Nation’s International Youth Year Program.
-Throughout his career he has been a staunch advocate and activist for youth empowerment.
+He was previously appointed to the Government of Canada’s Youth Advisory Board, which led the federal government’s participation in the United Nations’ International Youth Year Program.
+Throughout his career, he has been a steadfast advocate for youth empowerment.

-He has served on the Board for a number of charitable organizations and is a former member of the national Board of Directors of the Council of Canadians.
-Further, John-Frederick’s activism led him to organize and moderate a number of public forums in an effort to influence public policy.
+He has served on the boards of several charitable organizations and is a former member of the national Board of Directors of the Council of Canadians.
+His activism has also led him to organize and moderate numerous public forums aimed at influencing public policy.

-John-Frederick is passionately committed to social justice issues and to active public engagement as a means to drive social change.
+Deeply committed to social justice and active public engagement, he views dialogue and participation as essential drivers of social change.

-Since joining Katimavik as CEO in 2019, John-Frederick has been instrumental in revitalizing the organization.
-Under his leadership, Katimavik has successfully recommenced its programs and launched a new brand identity in June 2024.
-He has also played a key role in advancing Katimavik’s mission to empower youth from diverse backgrounds and has been a driving force behind the organization’s focus on Truth and Reconciliation and diversity.
+Since joining Katimavik as President and CEO in 2019, he has been instrumental in revitalizing the organization.
+Under his leadership, Katimavik successfully relaunched its programs and introduced a new brand identity in June 2024.
+He has also played a key role in advancing the organization’s mission to empower youth from diverse backgrounds and in strengthening its commitment to Truth and Reconciliation and diversity.

 Katimavik and the Pride Movement